henrywu2019/BentoML/docs/source/deployment/aws_lambda.rst

     IrisClassifier:20200121141808_FE78B5  2020-01-21 22:18:25.079723  predict(DataframeInput)  model(SklearnModelArtifact)

-BentoML has great support for AWS Lambda.
+Kappa has great support for AWS Lambda.
 You can deploy, update and delete Lambda deployment with single command, and customize deployment to fit your needs with parameters such as `memory_size` and `timeout`